depthfirstlearning/depthfirstlearning.com/_posts/2018-06-24-DeepStack.markdown

 <br>
 # 3 Extensive-Form Games
   **Motivation**: What happens when players don't act simultaneously?
   Extensive-Form Games are an answer to this question.
-While this representation of a game always has a comparable Normal-Form, it's much more natural to reason about in this format.
+While this representation of a game always has a comparable Normal-Form, it's much more natural to reason about sequential games in this format.
+Examples include familiar ones like Go, but also more exotic games like Magic: The Gathering and Civilization.
+This section is imperative as Poker is best described as an Extensive-Form Game.

   **Required Reading**:
   1. MAS 5.1.{1,2,3}